NOTICE FROM NCSBN RE: NEW RULE RELATED TO NCLEX®

 - If you answer "Yes" to any of the legal background questions, we must have a detailed explanation and all certified records (court, treatment, military, or other boards of nursing).
 If disclosure has been previously made to the Board, please indicate when.
 Send to the attention of Robert.

 - EXAM APPLICANTS: Applicants are now required to prove United States Citizenship or Lawful Presence in the United States prior to the Board issuing a temporary permit or permanent license.
 Select the correct checklist and follow the instructions on each to submit the appropriate document to the Board of Nursing.
 We will only request this information from you this one time if you are a U.S. citizen.
 If you are not a citizen, and do not have a permanent resident card, we will ask for information from you at each license renewal after initial licensure.
-Thanks.
+If you have provided citizenship documentation to your school for submission, you do not have to provide again.

 U.S. Citizen Checklist